juhele/GIStopics/README.md

 - no need for GUI, can be CLI (console) application or script
 - rather not Windows-only, but can be linux-only (possible to run using virtual machine)
+- not dependent on any paid / commercial software or 3rd party online service
 - input - depends on further discussion with the developer, we can provide various formats...
 - output can be just CSV